JiriBilek/ESP_ATMod/README.md

 First you have to install Arduino IDE and the core for the ESP8266 chip (see [https://github.com/esp8266/Arduino](https://github.com/esp8266/Arduino)).
 Next get all source files from this repository, place them in a folder named **ESP_ATMod** and compile and upload to your ESP module.

-After flashing, the application will open serial connection on RX and TX pins with 115200 Bd, 8 bits, no parity.
+After flashing, the module will open serial connection on RX and TX pins with 115200 Bd, 8 bits, no parity.
 You can talk with the module using a serial terminal of your choice.

 ## Description

-The firmware does not implement the whole set of AT commands defined in Espressif's documentation.
+The firmware does not (and likely will not) implement the whole set of AT commands defined in Espressif's documentation.

 The major differences are: